 Is there something to be done for sculptures that develop cracks when they dry?

 Hairline cracks will sometimes appear as a water-based clay sculpture dries.
 To prevent this it is best to allow the piece to stabilize under a loose plastic bag for several weeks after the sculpture has been hollowed.
 If cracks do appear the piece should be fired as is and the cracks repaired with acrylic putty before a patina is applied.

 Do you ever use air-dry or paper-clay?

 The same methods of sculpting can be applied to air-dry or paper-clay, however, Philippe does not use these materials as the consistency is different and they have a tendency to be very sticky.

 Does Mr. Faraut offer classes?
-Are they on the portrait or full figure?
+Are they on the portrait, full figure, animal?

 Will Mr. Faraut come to teach at our art center or school?